xiaopeng163/blog.pengxiao.io/source/_posts/install-go-from-source.md

 Codename:       trusty
 ```

-Because we need to use some tools to build Go, so we will install:
+Because we need to use some tools to build Go, so we will install.

 ```
 penxiao@pythoner:~$ sudo apt-get install bison ed gawk gcc libc6-dev make